 Dealing with the three big cloud storage companies is a nightmare.
-Why would I give them access to my bank account when I can't even call them on the phone, and when no one answers an email question directly?
-And some of the sites are in the dreaded light gray type - who wants to struggle with that - only people who are sheep.
+Why would I give them access to my bank account when I cannot even call them on the phone, and when no one answers an email question directly?

-The alternatives for high quality digital images are DVD-Rs (CD-Rs likely do not have the capacity for feasible storage), hard drives, and flash media.
-DVD-Rs and hard drives are very economical.
-Flash media such as USB flash drives or sticks are convenient, fast, but as you have mentioned expensive.
-Maybe in time this would be an option once prices come down, but not now for everyday storage.
+The alternatives for the storage of high-quality digital images are DVD-Rs (CD-Rs likely do not have the capacity for feasible storage), recordable Blu-rays, hard drives, and flash media.
+DVD-Rs, BD-Rs, and hard drives are very economical.
+Flash media such as USB flash drives or sticks are convenient, fast, but as previously mentioned are expensive.
+However, with every passing year, the storage capacity of flash media is increasing and costs are decreasing and maybe in time this would be an option for everyday storage.

-The general rule for storage of files to be preserved is the 3-2-1 rule which means you need 3 copies, stored on at least 2 different types of carriers and 1 of the copies should be stored off-site.
-I would use a combination of DVD-Rs and hard drives (internal or external) to do this.
-DVD-Rs can also be purchased that have a gold metal layer.
+The general preservation rule for the storage of files is the 3-2-1 rule, which requires 3 copies, stored on at least 2 different types of carriers and 1 of the copies stored off-site.
+Because you are leaning towards using optical media, one option would be to use a combination of DVD-Rs and hard drives (internal or external) to do this.
+DVD-Rs are also available with a gold metal layer.
 These DVD-Rs provide better stability than standard DVD-Rs but are much more expensive.

-External hard drives should be checked every four months to ensure they are still functioning.
+The checking or monitoring of external hard drives stored on a shelf and unused should occur every year to ensure they are still functioning.
 Regular DVD-Rs should last at least 10 to 20 years if stored well, gold DVD-Rs over 50 years.

 The above are simply examples using DVD storage media.
 If practical and feasible, other types of storage media are usable in the 3-2-1 strategy.
 Every storage situation is different and this would have to be determined on a case by case basis.